 The next best source of feedback after customers is whoever else will be affected by your changes – for example if you want to re-vamp your hiring process, guess who you should ask?
 The people who work in HR!
 They already know what’s working and what isn’t and can tell you what needs to be changed.
-This is called local knowledge and you should use it whenever you can get your hands on it.
+This is called local knowledge and you should use it whenever you can.

 Lesson 3: Make better decisions by building uncommon sense, which relies on the scientific method.

 If the two methods above kind of reminded you of lab experiments, then you’re on the right track.
-Both of them rely on something called the scientific method, in which you create a hypothesis (this blue scarf will sell well), then collect data to back up or disprove that hypothesis (track sales for a month in November) and then adjust your hypothesis or draw general conclusions (blue scarves sell well in November).
+Both of them rely on something called the scientific method.
+Here’s how it works: you create a hypothesis (this blue scarf will sell well), then collect data to back up or disprove that hypothesis (track sales for a month in November) and finally adjust your hypothesis or draw general conclusions (blue scarves sell well in November).

 Definitely a hidden champion this book.
-I believe cognitive biases are one of the most important topics to learn about, and combined with taking a more scientific (yet creative) approach to making decisions, it’s especially powerful.
-This book teaches you about both those things, so I highly recommend you check it out.
+I believe cognitive biases are one of the most important topics to learn about, and combined with taking a more scientific, yet creative approach to making decisions, it’s especially powerful.
+Everything Is Obvious teaches you about both those things, so I highly recommend you check it out.